 The event log is displayed in reverse order which means the latest event log is on the first page.
-The event logs are actually saved in the first four hard drives; each hard drive has one copy of event log.
+The event log is actually saved in the first fourth hard drives, each hard drive has one copy of event log.
 For one controller, there are four copies of event logs to guarantee users can check event log most of the time when there is/are failed disk(s).